DigitallyTailored/VanillaJS-Framework/readme.md

 a.v(view_name, optional_view_data) //
 a.view(view_name, optional_view_data) //same as above

-a.render(optional_target, output) // if only output is provided then the output will be renedered to to the app target (usually document.body)
+a.out(optional_target, output) // outputs an element, or array of elements to the target.
+An element can also be dynamically created by providing an html string. if only output is provided then the output will be renedered to to the app target (usually document.body)

-a.scripts() //Run all queued scripts from views generated with `a.v()` or `a.view()`.
+a.append(optional_target, output) // same as above but appends to target end without clearing a.scripts() //Run all queued scripts from views generated with `a.v()` or `a.view()`.
 Views need to have been added to the page before running this.
 This method is likely to be removed/changed to simplify implementation

 a.find(css_style_query) //a query selector which searches the app target (by defaul the `document`), works like document.querySelector